Structure of Training

 The course structure over 2 years includes:

-a) A series of six 3-day intensive seminars comprising didactic teaching, group discussion, group supervision and group experiential work.
-In the intervening months between seminars, trainees conduct client sessions, receive supervision, read set texts and complete written assignment work.
+a) A series of seminars (alternating online and residential) comprising 155 hours of didactic teaching, group discussion, group supervision and group experiential work.
+Alongside the seminars, trainees conduct client sessions, receive supervision, read set texts and complete written assignment work.

-b) Client Sessions: 75 sessions are required; the majority of these (50) must be full Bonny Method sessions (approx. 2 hours in length).
-25 may be shortened Bonny Method sessions or group GIM sessions.
+b) Client Sessions: 85 sessions are required; the majority of these must be full Bonny Method sessions (approx. 2 hours in length).
+Some may be shortened Bonny Method sessions or group GIM sessions.
 Trainees complete a summary form of each session for use in supervision and presentations at seminars.
 Trainees also maintain a log of sessions.

-Fifteen supervisions are required.
-These are mainly audio-recorded sessions with Skype or telephone supervision post session, or where possible, on-site supervisions.
-Trainees must have one supervision per 5 sessions given.
+Seventeen supervisions are required.
+These are mainly audio-recorded sessions with Zoom or telephone supervision post session, or where possible, on-site supervisions.
+Trainees must have one supervision per 5 sessions given to clients.

 e) Case consultations.
-Each trainee presents case material at seminars 2-6, with peer discussion and feedback.
+Each trainee presents case material at seminars, with peer discussion and feedback.
 At least one case presentation must be a series of 10 sessions.